LivePersonInc/developer-center/pages/documents/account-configuration/workdays/methods/delete.md

 ## Response example

-In case delete success - body is empty.
+In case delete success - body is empty.<br>
-In case trying to delete and already deleted workdays:
+In case trying to delete an already deleted workdays:

 ```json
 {